![]() |

 Capilano Review

 The Capilano Review is a Canadian journal that publishes art, poetry, fiction, essays and interviews commissioned by the editor, as well as a small selection of unsolicited poetry and prose.
 See reading periods.
+Also runs a writing contest for which there is an entry fee.

 Payment: $50 per published page to a maximum of $200.